CMB2/CMB2/readme.md

 2. Include `init.php` (no earlier than on the `init` WordPress hook, preferably at a late priority).
 3. See `example-functions.php` for further guidance.
 4. Profit.

-## Known Issues

-* Problem inserting file url inside field for image with caption (issue #50) May be fixed, needs testing.
-* `CMB_META_BOX_URL` does not define properly in WAMP/XAMP (Windows) (issue #31) May be fixed, needs testing.
-* Metabox containing WYSIWYG editor cannot be moved (this is a TinyMCE issue)

-## To-do
-**Enhancements**

-* Fix known issues (above)
-* move timepicker and datepicker jQuery inline
-* support for multiple configurable timepickers/datepickers
-* add ability to save fields in a single custom field
-* add ability to mark fields as required
-* repeatable fields (halfway there)
-* look at possiblity of tabs
-* look at preserving taxonomy hierarchies
-* Add input attributes filter
-* Always load newest version of CMB
-* Helper function to easily get oembed from stored oEmbed field

 ## Changelog